James van Riemsdyk Game Preview: Bruins vs. Red Wings

 van Riemsdyk Stats vs. the Red Wings

-- The Red Wings are 18th in goals allowed, giving up 24 total goals (three per game) in the NHL.
+- The Red Wings are 22nd in goals allowed, conceding 33 total goals (three per game) in the league.

 |2023-2024 Season